While importing a project from GitHub, some users have reported getting an error such as the below example:

 This can occur while attempting to import a large or complex project that generates a large dependency tree.
 While we are working on improving our ability to handle these larger projects, a possible workaround for this would be to use the Snyk CLI tool. https://snyk.io/docs/using-snyk/

-If the CLI commands also yield issues handling this large project, you can use following command to monitor the project :
+If the CLI commands also yield issues handling this large project, you can use the following command to monitor the project :

 snyk monitor --prune-repeated-subdependencies